Faecie/Gilded-Rose-Kata-in-PHP/readme.md

 # The Gilded Rose Kata

-## Setup
-You have been provided with enough tests for testing all the differnt products but Conjured.
+You have been provided with enough tests for testing all the differnt products but Conjures.

 Your job is to:

 1. Create the required code on `GildedRose.php` class to meet the criteria below.
 2. Add a new item type, "Conjured".
-3. Add tests for conjured
+3. Add tests for conjured or do manual testing.

 ## Rules